What is an In and Out Exercise?

 What is the benefit?

-The benefits of An’s, and Outs are that they strengthen your back muscles in conjunction with strengthening your stomach muscles.
-These muscles work together with your back muscles to keep your body correctly aligned.
-This correct alignment supports the various muscle groups in the stomach region and the lower back.
+The benefits of An’s and Outs are that they strengthen your back and stomach muscles.
+These muscles work together to keep your body correctly aligned, supporting the various muscle groups in the stomach region and the lower back.

 What are some variations?

-This exercise can be made more difficult by adding weights such as dumbells or barbells into the equation.
+Adding weights such as dumbbells or barbells can make this exercise more challenging.
 This will create more resistance for your muscles to work against.

-An’s and out’s can be performed using planks, which is essentially the same exercise but performed on forearms instead of hands.
+Planks can be used for any and outs, essentially the same exercise but performed on forearms instead of hands.

 What are some risks?